JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 to keeping the operation atomic (reported as a floor) rather than failing the build.

+**Descent depth is capped** at `_MAX_DESCEND_DEPTH = 8` levels, for the same best-effort reason: past that many nested calls, the recursive walk gives up and the entity that would have been descended into stays atomic instead, reported as a floor.
+This matters for a deeply-nested soft-operator body — `register_soft_mult()`'s default carry-save multiplier is a 30-level deferred-carry chain at `uint16 x uint16`, shedding only a few delay units per level, so an 8-level cap strands a still-slow atomic node well before the chain bottoms out (this is exactly what made `qor/multiplier/autofsm.py` narrow its operands to `uint8` — see that file's own comment).
+The build log names it: when a descent stopped purely because of this cap, `DESCRIBE_SCHEDULE` appends a `descend cap: gave up after 8 levels for N entity/ies (...)` line next to `AT FLOOR`, distinguishing "this genuinely cannot be split further" from "the cap gave up before reaching a state that fits."

 Also skipped while walking: submodule instances whose names contain `CLOCK_ENABLE`.
 Those are clock-gating plumbing the backend adds to a `Logic` when it gates submodules inside an `if`, and they only appear on passes where